create3000/x_ite/docs/_posts/components/Navigation/Collision.md

 ### SFBool [out] **isActive**

-IsActive true/false events are sent when triggering the sensor. isActive=true when view-object collision occurs, isActive=false when view-object collision no longer occurs.
+*isActive* true/false events are sent when triggering the sensor. isActive=true when view-object collision occurs, isActive=false when view-object collision no longer occurs.

 ### SFTime [out] **collideTime**